manishborikar92/Pico/docs/Project_Structure.md

-# AIBI Robot Project Structure - Final Consolidated Framework
+# PICO Robot Project Structure - Final Consolidated Framework

 **Document Type:** Technical Implementation Guide
 **Version:** 3.0
 **Date:** November 5, 2025
 **Status:** Production-Ready
-**Purpose:** Definitive project structure framework for AIBI Robot development
+**Purpose:** Definitive project structure framework for PICO Robot development

 ---

 ## Executive Summary

-This document represents the culmination of comprehensive analysis and consolidation of multiple project structure proposals for the AIBI Robot project.
+This document represents the culmination of comprehensive analysis and consolidation of multiple project structure proposals for the PICO Robot project.
 It combines the organizational clarity of the Consolidated_Optimized_Project_Structure.md with the technical depth of the Comprehensive_Project_Structure_Analysis.md to create a production-ready, scalable, and maintainable framework.

 **Key Benefits:**
 - **Production-Ready:** Tested and validated structure suitable for immediate implementation